Automatically populate fillable PDF based on data from SharePoint list in Power Automate

 The next step is delivery.
 For demonstrating purposes, let us set an email delivery.

 You can use tokens from your template to specify details in the email subject as we did, or in the body.
 The submitted data will be applied to them as well.
-Learn more by following this link.
+Learn more by following this article.

 Start the Process